Image Karen, Flickr

 Try to keep your cat in an environment which is as stress and toxin free as possible to avoid triggers, which can irritate the airways, these include:

-- Avoid using a wood or coal burning fire.
+- Avoid using wood or coal burning fires.

 - Avoid using synthetic chemicals, where possible, switch to natural household cleaning products such as white vinegar and bicarbonate of soda.

 - Avoid household sprays such as spray-on deodorants and hairspray.